-What Can a Handyman Do in Brookings in Brookings County, South Dakota?
+What Can a Handyman Do Without a License in Brookings in Brookings County, South Dakota?

 South Dakota does not have a single, statewide “general contractor license” for typical handyman/general building work; instead, most regulation happens through local building permits and state-level specialty trade licensing (electrical/plumbing).
 In Brookings, you should expect a City business license/registration plus permits for many construction/alteration jobs.
 There is no broadly published statewide “handyman exemption threshold” because South Dakota generally doesn’t license general handymen at the state level—however, electrical and plumbing work still require state credentials.